A New Model for Medical Education

 A Unique Partnership

 The Virginia Tech Carilion School of Medicine represents a new way forward in medical education.
 A unique, public-private partnership between a cutting-edge research university and a major health care institution, the school educates physician thought leaders through inquiry, research, and discovery.

 A Dynamic, Patient-Centered Curriculum

-With the patient as a central focus, the unique curriculum stresses the importance of research, quality, safety, evidence-based medicine, interdisciplinary and interprofessional teamwork, chronic disease management, wellness and prevention, and public health.
+With the patient as a central focus, the unique curriculum stresses the importance of research, evidence-based medicine, health systems science and interprofessional teamwork, chronic disease management, wellness and prevention, and public health.